arcSurfer73878/Public-Backend-NC-News/README.md

 ### Running the tests

+You also have access to an npm script to run tests.
-To run the test folder located at /spec/app.spec.js, use:
+The test folder is located at /spec/app.spec.js

 ```
-npm run t
+npm run test
 ```

 ### Built With